 Both black circles are higher than all the white circles: Even the students with less-knowledgeable teachers (“no SMK”) did better than all the students with low math and reading scores.
 The important result is how much higher students with knowledgeable teachers scored, represented by the big, black circle just north of effect size 0.9.
-Science teachers with high subject matter knowledge helped their students improve by a half a standard deviation.
+Science teachers with high subject matter knowledge helped their students improve by almost a full standard deviation.
 Rainbow cool!
 The large size of that black circle says this happened a lot.
 Double rainbow cool!

 Finally we get to the juicy part of the study: how does a teacher’s knowledge of the students’ misconceptions (KoSM) affect their students’ learning?

 Here, students with knowledgeable teachers (I guess-timate the effect size is about 0.52) do only slightly better than students with less knowledgeable teachers (effect size around 0.44).
 In other words, on concepts with strong misconceptions, subject matter knowledge alone isn’t enough.
 To get significant learning on these strong misconception concepts, way up around 0.70, teachers must also have knowledge of those misconceptions.